SkillsUSA Competition Theme for 2020-2021:

 GOLD represents the individual, the most important element of the organization.

-SkillsUSA Week is celebrated the second week of February each year.
+SkillsUSA Week is celebrated in February each year.

 SkillsUSA Week gives state associations, advisors and student members the opportunity to promote SkillsUSA programs and activities at the local and state levels.